wesAlves/pets-journal-backend/README.md

 - On Windows using PowerShell: path\to\venv\Scripts\Activate.ps1

 ##Run you python env and install all requirements
- - pip install -r requirements.txt
+ - pip3 install -r requirements.txt

 ##Run the server with the command:
  - cd petJournal
- - python manage.py runserver
+ - python3.10 manage.py runserver
    - if you wish to change the port just add as follow ...runserver:<PORT>